 The common interest ownership act requires an association to establish adequate reserves, funded on a reasonable basis, for the repair, replacement and restoration of the major components of the common elements.
 Section 116.3115.
-Additionally, the executive board of an association is required to conduct a study of reserves at least every five years, review the study to determine if reserves are sufficient, and adjust reserves if necessary.
+Additionally, the executive board of an association is required to conduct a study of reserves at least every five years, review the study to determine if reserves are sufficient, and adjust reserves, if necessary.
 The statute specifies how the study is to be conducted.
-Section 1 Page 8
+Section adjust reserves and Funding Resources. | Page 8